 Here I am again with another trip planned ahead in this year.
 Due to the pandemic, my bucket list was hiding under the table.
 But with the improved conditions globally, I have taken it out again and picked up an amazing destination for my next trip.
 So, what is next on the charts for me?
 Turkey – Yes, Turkey – a unique place for an all-new Mediterranean experience.
 I have already booked my Air Arabia Flight for the next week.
 I have already traveled by Air Arabia to Dubai and I am quite happy with the experience.
 So, once again I have chosen the airlines for this trip.
-Here I am sharing, how my packing list for Turkey looks like.
+Besides, I planned my trip with the help of https://madeinturkeytours.com/trip-planner/, to avoid last minute glitches.
+So, here I am sharing, how my packing list for Turkey looks like.

 My Packing checklist for Holiday in Turkey